 Methods to Correct Snoring

 Patients, who experience chronic snoring, may benefit from mandibular advancement device (MAD) also often referred to as night guards.
 The appliance is made of durable plastic and allows the patient to breathe easily during sleep.
-It is typically fitted over the lower arch of the teeth, and is designed to widen the passageway, permitting the free flow of air.
+It is typically fitted over the both arches of the teeth, and is designed to widen the passageway, permitting the free flow of air.

 Some patients may experience slight discomfort for the first few nights as they become accustomed to the new device.
 The feeling is temporary, and it typically diminishes over a short period of time.
-Patients, who suffer from persistent allergies and congestion, often report improvement while using the night guard.
+Patients who suffer from persistent allergies and congestion, often report improvement while using the night guard.
 Sleep deprivation is reduced resulting in increased energy throughout the day and decreased irritability.
-MAD is comfortable to wear and most patients are able to tolerate the treatment well.
+Mandibular advancement devices are comfortable to wear, and most patients are able to tolerate the treatment well.

-An appointment can be scheduled at the convenience of the patient to evaluate and construct MAD specifically tailored to the patient’s needs.
+An appointment can be scheduled at the convenience of the patient to evaluate and construct a mandibular advancement device specifically tailored to the patient’s needs.
 Preliminary impressions or study models may be taken at the time of visit to further determine the necessity of the device and to help with creating a proper treatment plan.
 Each patient is educated about the use and correct care of their night guard.